 This course addresses the trend of using potted plants, cacti and artificial flowers in arrangements.
 It also covers methods for storing artificial flowers, caring for potted plants and drying flowers.

 Individuals who are interested in starting their own businesses learn how to purchase merchandise, market products, set prices, select a location, analyze competitors and manage employee relations.
 They also learn how to secure funds, work with floral suppliers and deliver excellent customer service.

 Graduates can become floral designers for floral shops, gift shops, grocery stores or gardening stores, or they can start their own businesses.
-The U.S. Bureau of Labor Statistics (BLS) projected that between 2014 and 2024, employment of floral designers would decrease by three percent.
+The U.S. Bureau of Labor Statistics (BLS) projected that between 2018 and 2028, employment of floral designers would decrease by 14 percent.
 Part of this decrease could be due to the competitive prices and convenience offered by many grocery stores, which also offer simpler designs that require fewer designers.
 Grocery stores and Internet floral shops are expected to have good employment opportunities.
-As of May 2015, the median annual salary for floral designers was $25,010, according to the BLS.
+As of May 2018, the median annual salary for floral designers was $27,200, according to the BLS.

 Continuing Education Information